snimu/mask/README.md

     I haven't tried yet.
     I unfortunately have limited amounts of money and time, as I am doing this privately, so I may never get to trying this out myself.

-    The basic idea would be to do a fw and a bw prediction on the same text, then use attentive pooling of some sort to produce the combined embeddings for each token, so that these embeddings can be used for ColBERT-style late-interaction RAG.

-    The advantage would be that you could just fine-tune an open-source model (Llama3 or whatever else you want) to be able to do this, and get the advantage of its extremely high-quality representations.

-    This should just work; below, you will see that the bw-performance is excellent with $p_{bw} = 5\%$, so I suspect that fine-tuning on this task after the fact would work fine.
+    However, this should just work; below, you will see that the bw-performance is excellent with $p_{bw} = 5\%$, so I suspect that fine-tuning on this task after the fact would work fine.

 With that out of the way, I will now write about point 1, improving performance given a constant number of training tokens.